learn-co-curriculum/ruby-oo-fundamentals-defining-object-orientation/README.md

 A code object representing a water pipe (instead of a smoking pipe) might contain values for `length`, `diameter`, `material`, and `manufacturer`.
 The bundling of these individual pieces of information together begins to form a larger whole.

-Object-Oriented Programming, however, does more than just bundling up individual pieces of data that represent a "thing" — it also bundles customized functions that can be performed *on* that data.
+Object-Oriented Programming, however, does more than just bundle up individual pieces of data that represent a "thing" — it also bundles customized functions that can be performed *on* that data.
 These are called **methods**: behaviors that an object performs upon its internal data and even upon other code objects.

 An object in code is a thing with all the data and all the logic required to complete a task.
 Objects are models and metaphors for the problems we solve in code.

-With this trend towards digital life really reflecting our real lives, object-oriented programming was born.
-In the 1970's, [Adele Goldberg](https://en.wikipedia.org/wiki/Adele_Goldberg_%28computer_scientist%29) and [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) developed an object-oriented language at Xerox PARC called SmallTalk, the language to be used in the first personal computer.
+Object-oriented programming was born from the trend of making digital lives reflect our real lives.
+In the 1970's, [Adele Goldberg](https://en.wikipedia.org/wiki/Adele_Goldberg_%28computer_scientist%29) and [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) developed an object-oriented language at Xerox PARC called SmallTalk, which was used in the first personal computer.

-Ruby comes with a few types of Objects to get us started, things like `Integer`, `String`, `Array`, etc. We call these base types of Objects "Primitives".
-But what if we wanted to add a new kind of thing to our programming universe, a new kind of object we can create in our code?
+Ruby comes with a few types of Objects to get us started, things like `Integer`, `String`, `Array`, etc. We call these base types of Objects "Primitives."
+But what if we wanted to create a new type in our programming universe, a new kind of object for our code?
 That's what the `class` keyword and object orientation allows us to do.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-oo' title='Object Orientation'>Object Orientation</a> on Learn.co and start learning to code for free.</p>